PARENTS & CAREGIVERS

 Parenting/Caregiver Peer Support Groups

-Grandparents Raising Grandchildren is a virtual group that meets twice a month to share experiences and learn from each other.
-In 2021, participants will receive twice-a-month deliveries of family snacks and once-a-month deliveries of all ingredients for a healthy family meal.
+Grandparents Raising Grandchildren is a virtual group that meets twice monthly to share experiences and learn from each other.
+In 2022, participants will receive a monthly food hamper delivery with the ingredients for a healthy family meal.
 Contact Jill to register.

 For our in-person parenting/caregiver groups, we will arrange free taxi transportation.
 Please contact us to learn more.